frankheat/offsecnotes/content/web/vulnerabilities/authentication.md

 **With password change**

 See if you can change the password of an arbitrary user.
-E.g. look for a hidden username paramer (control it).
+E.g. look for a hidden username parameter (control it).
 Brute-force password when you enter your current password.

 {{< hint style=tips >}}
 **Tip**: use your account and notice different behavior.